 If you’ve heard the term dyslexia and aren’t sure what it means, you’re not alone.
 People tend to have a lot of questions about dyslexia.
 Is it a general term that covers many kinds of learning issues?
-How is it different from (or the same as) a specific learning disability?
+Is it different from a specific learning disability?
 The answers here can help you develop a better understanding of dyslexia.

 What exactly is dyslexia?

-Some people with dyslexia don’t have trouble sounding out or “decoding” words.
-But they may struggle to understand what they read.
-It can be very hard for people with dyslexia to read in a way that’s automatic, or seemingly without effort.
+Kids with dyslexia can also struggle to understand what they read.
+Dyslexia can make it hard to read in a way that’s automatic, or seemingly without effort.

 Even though dyslexia doesn’t go away as kids get older, there are lots of accommodations and strategies that can help.

 See a full list of signs of dyslexia at different ages.